Scybin/scyboard/README.md

 The prototype has been built successfully.
 All aspects of the keyboard and firmware behave as expected.

+IMPORTANT - The Zephyr 4.1 update broke the firmware for this keyboard (under the [💾 Firmware](#firmware) section below).
+I will be working to update the firmware to be compatible with the most recent Zephyr update ASAP.

 <a name="parts-list"></a>
 ## 📦 Parts List